nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 ### Auto-Update

-Updates are now unlock on the centralized channel when auto-update is disabled.
+Updates are now unlocked on the centralized channel when auto-update is disabled.

 Auto-updates are now allowed/forced when those parameters are met:
 - the `update_check_delay` option is set to `0`;
 - the `channel` option is set to `"centralized"`;
 - the `client_version` option is set.

-This is required for IT teams wanting to fully control which version of the application to deploy.
+This is required for IT teams wanting to control which version of the application to deploy.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2047](https://jira.nuxeo.com/browse/NXDRIVE-2047)